Employee stock option plans: the complete startup guide

 • Lapse means what happens to an option when specific vesting criteria is not met, and the option can be transferred back into the option pool for re-allocation.

-• Offer letter means the agreement setting out the number of options being allocated, the vesting conditions, and relevant exercise and options price.
-In some jurisdictions this is referred to as an award agreement or an option agreement.
+• Offer letter means the agreement setting out the number of stock options being allocated, the vesting conditions, and relevant exercise and stock options price.
+In some jurisdictions this is referred to as an award agreement or an stock option agreement.

 • Option means an option to purchase a stock.Until an option has vested and been purchased.
 It is not a stock.
 It is a legal right to purchase a stock at a later date, if certain conditions are met.